IroshanRathnayake/System-Login/README.md

-# HTML Login Page Project
+# System Login Page

-This is a simple HTML login page project aimed at demonstrating the structure and functionality of a basic login interface using HTML and CSS.
+This is a simple HTML login page project aimed at demonstrating the structure and functionality of a basic login interface using HTML and CSS and JavaScript.

 ## Features